Food & Beverage

 - Indiana is the fifth-largest corn-producing state.
 In 2012, there were more than 751,000 acres of corn harvested for grain in the 11-county Northeast Indiana region.
 POET Biorefining and Green Plains each operate ethanol plants in the region using this corn supply.

-- Indiana is the fourth-largest soybean-producing state.
-In 2012, there were more than 767,000 acres of soybeans harvested in Northeast Indiana.
+- Indiana is the fifth-largest soybean-producing state.
+In 2012, there were more than 762,000 acres of soybeans harvested in Northeast Indiana.
 Bunge operates a large soybean-milling operation in Decatur.

 - More than 60,000 acres of wheat were harvested for grain in Northeast Indiana in 2012.
 Star of the West operates a soft-wheat flour mill in Ligonier that supplies many of the region’s bread and snack-food operations.

-- In 2013, Indiana ranked as the 14th-largest milk-producing state in the nation and accounted for 1.9 percent of total U.S. milk production.
+- Indiana ranks 14th in the nation for value of milk sales.
+Northeast Indiana registered over 800 milk operations with over $146 million in sales in 2012.
 Walmart, the nation's largest grocer, announced plans to build a large milk-processing plant in Fort Wayne.
 Walmart will build the 250,000-square-foot facility, which will help create more than 200 jobs by the end of 2017, is expected to be one of the largest in the nation.